simonmichael/hledger_site/src/beancount.md

 - more installability: a clear best version, a single binary to install, easy install on Windows
 - more speed
-- more built-in features: data entry, CSV import, Beancount/Ledger export, time logging, REPL, TUI, WUI, JSON server..
+- more built-in features: data entry, CSV import, time logging, REPL, TUI, WUI, JSON server..
 - more ease of use: standard financial reports, multi-period reports, query syntax..
 - up-to-date docs
 - a single reference manual, viewable offline